-There's nothing like a Wi-Fi dropout to hit you off your stride.
+(Pocket-lint) - There's nothing like a Wi-Fi dropout to hit you off your stride.
 Whether you're midway through a marathon on Netflix, or you work from home and can't afford to lose connectivity with your office, there's no good time for your network to have a wobble.

 These systems effectively extend and strengthen your home Wi-Fi network, to make sure that it can reach even your most remote corners and provide even coverage throughout your home.
 Better yet, they're no longer the preserve of IT experts and techies.
-There are now countless mesh Wi-Fi systems on the market which offer nearly plug-and-play simplicity so that you can reap their benefits without needing a degree in electronics.
+There are now countless mesh Wi-Fi systems on the market that offer nearly plug-and-play simplicity so that you can reap their benefits without needing a degree in electronics.

 With that in mind, we've rounded up the best of the best to create a list of options for you to explore, and choose between if you're thinking of going down the mesh Wi-Fi route.
 We've tested these models carefully with ease of use, affordability, range and speed all in mind, to ensure they merit a place on our list.

 Google Nest Wifi